ich777/docker-minecraft-basic-server/README.md

 UPDATE: If you set the variable GAME_V to 'latest' the container will check on every restart if there is a newer version available (if set to 'latest' the variable JAR_NAME has to be 'server').

+JAVA RUNTIME: Enter your prefered Runtime 'basicjre'=jre8, 'jre11'=jre11, 'jre15'=jre15 Don't change unless you are knowing what you are doing!
+Please keep in mind if you change the runtime you have to delete the old runtime before!

 ATTENTION: Don't forget to accept the EULA down below and don't forget to edit the 'server.properties' file the server is by default configured to be a LAN server and to be not snooped.

 >**CONSOLE:** To connect to the console open up the terminal on the host machine and type in: 'docker exec -u minecraft -ti NAMEOFYOURCONTAINER screen -xS Minecraft' (without quotes) to exit the screen session press CTRL+A and then CTRL+D or simply close the terminal window in the first place.